December 10, 2021

 The informal sector is limited by job security issues, lack of education, poor wages and limited occupational safety.

-As enrollment for the e-Shram portal crosses the 80 million mark courtesy of the increased uptake among States, women labourers are seen to have accounted for 51.6% of the total enrolled parties.
-The development reflects a marginal growth as the percentage of female applicants was documented at 50.02% as of October 17, 2021 .
+The enrollment for the e-Shram portal crossed the 80 million mark on October 17, courtesy of the increased uptake among States, women labourers accounted for 51.6% of the total enrolled parties.
+The development reflects a marginal growth as the percentage of female applicants was documented at 50.02%.
 The platform which was unveiled on August 26 touched the one crore milestone on September 19 this year.
 The government’s awareness drives to further increase the uptake of the platform among more than 38 crore workers are ongoing.
 Currently, Uttar Pradesh and West Bengal have contributed to two-thirds of total registrations.

 The platform will enable workers ranging from domestic help, migrant labourers, construction workers to access social security benefits.
 The initiative is in line with the government’s overarching policy priorities of ‘last mile delivery’ and ‘targeted delivery’, as observed by Sh Bhupender Yadav, Union Minister for Labour & Employment.
 Workers interested in registering will be required to furnish their Aadhar card and other relevant personal details.
 An e-SHRAM card bearing a unique, 12-digit number will be given to each of the registered parties and can be utilized anywhere in the country.
 Additionally, a national toll-free number (14434) will be launched to address any queries from parties interested in registering.
 The e-SHRAM portal and card will serve as the first of many steps to formalise the informal sector and account for otherwise unaccounted labour.